sam-hu/Big-Red-Risk/README.md

   https://github.com/dbousque/lymp

-To install Lymp, you must have python 2 or 3 installed on your machine.
-Then, run the following command on your terminal:
+To use Lymp, you must have OCaml as well as Python 2 or 3 installed on your machine.
+Run the following command on your terminal to install Lymp:
 ```
   opam update && opam install lymp
 ```